Preparing the sacred calendar…

 Liturgy — from the Greek leitourgia, meaning "the work of the people" — is the communal shape that ritual takes.
 Where private devotion is intimate and personal, liturgy is public and participatory.
 It is the voice of a people singing together across centuries, the grammar of a spiritual tradition articulated in gesture, word, song, and silence.
 To enter into liturgy is to step into a river of prayer that began long before us and will continue long after — a tradition that carries us, even as we carry it forward.

-The rhythm of sacred time does not ask us to escape the world,
+The rhythm of sacred time does not ask us to escape the world, but to see it — and ourselves — more truly.

 At the heart of both ritual and liturgy is the concept of sacred rhythm — the understanding that time moves in cycles, not merely in a straight line toward some distant horizon.
 The turning of the seasons, the waxing and waning of the moon, the daily arc of the sun from darkness to light and back again: all of these natural rhythms have served, in every culture and tradition, as the skeleton upon which devotional life is hung.
 To follow a sacred calendar is to align one's inner life with the great movements of the cosmos, to participate in the renewal that creation itself perpetually enacts.